125 Examples in Word and Excel

 A proforma invoice, also known as a preliminary invoice, is a quotation of what the proposed goods or services will be and what they will cost.
 It includes all the details of the buyer and seller, as well as descriptions of the goods involved in the transaction.
 If everything in the proforma invoice is agreed upon, the commercial invoice that will follow will be the same.
 If the amount or cost of the goods or services is renegotiated, the commercial invoice will reflect those changes.

 A commercial invoice is what's commonly referred to as simply an invoice.
 Also called a sales invoice, a billing invoice, or a purchase invoice, it provides all the details of the transaction between the seller and the buyer.

 Continue to see 23 Commercial Invoices Templates.

-A freelance invoice is designed to be used by people providing work in fields such as graphic design, photography, copywriting, computer programming, website design and development, consulting, video production and translation.
+A freelance invoice is designed to be used by people providing work in fields such as graphic design, photography, copywriting, computer programming, website design and development, consulting, video production, and translation.
 Although it is much like a service invoice, it offers ways to charge for services arrived at through different measures.
-For instance, freelancers could charge by the word, by number of images, by length of a finished product.
+For instance, freelancers could charge by the word, by the number of images, or by the length of a finished product.

 Continue to see 8 Freelance Invoices.

 A service invoice is used to bill for professional and non-professional services, such as consulting, child care, or tutoring.
 It is not to be used when billing for tangible objects.
 It is useful to reflect different services that are billed at different rates or partially billed.